DETAILED ACTION

 Sato further discloses:

-Claim 2, closing the filled packaging container by connecting the first and second layers of packaging material (see Figs. 6d – 6f in view of Fig. 5 which shows the two 12s being connected at least via 20).
+Claim 2, closing the filled packaging container by connecting the first layer and the second layer of packaging material (see Figs. 6d – 6f in view of Fig. 5 which shows the two 12s being connected at least via 20).

 Claim 5, deforming the packaging container such that the filling opening of the packaging material is opened (the packaging container is deformed when it goes from the collapsed state depicted in Fig. 6a to the opened state depicted in Fig. 6b); and filling the packaging container with filling material (A – Fig. 6c) through the filling opening of the packaging container (see Fig. 6c).

-Claim 6, supplying a plurality of interconnected inlays (see Fig. 4 which shows at least 3 20s connected together); gripping and/or holding an inlay (though not expressly disclosed, the interconnected inlays must either be grasped (gripped) by something or be resting (held) by something); separating the gripped and/or held inlay (not clear from the translation but it is clear from comparing Figs. 2 and 4 that the interconnected inlays must be separated, also Fig. 4 depicts what appears to the lines of separation at the vertical broken lines); and positioning the separated inlay between the first and second layers of packaging material (see Fig. 2).
+Claim 6, supplying a plurality of interconnected inlays (see Fig. 4 which shows at least 3 20s connected together); gripping and/or holding an inlay of the plurality of interconnected inlays (though not expressly disclosed, the interconnected inlays must either be grasped (gripped) by something or be resting (held) by something); separating the gripped and/or held inlay (not clear from the translation but it is clear from comparing Figs. 2 and 4 that the interconnected inlays must be separated, also Fig. 4 depicts what appears to the lines of separation at the vertical broken lines); and positioning the separated inlay between the first layer and the second layer of packaging material (see Fig. 2).

 Claim Rejections - 35 USC § 103